Financial-Times/author-memberships-transformer/README.md

 #Endpoints

+##Refresh Cache
+`POST /transformers/memberships` with empty request message refreshes the transformer cache.
+The transformer loads Bertha data in memory at startup time by default.
+Every time a POST triggers this endpoint, the transformer refetches Bertha data.

 ##Count
 `GET /transformers/memberships/__count` returns the number of available memberships to be transformed as plain text.
 A response example is provided below.